 These are the offers still available.
 As they are sold, I will remove them from this list.

-Week 46 - B. Postal Union Congress £1 reproduction pack £14 plus £1 UK postage (2 available)
+Week 46 - B. Postal Union Congress £1 reproduction pack £14 plus £1 UK postage (1 only available)

 In 2010 at the London Festival of Stamps Royal Mail issued a wide range of products associated with two new stamp issues.
 They also issued extra unrelated products for the international audience that attended the show, one of which was a high-quality reproduction of the PUC £1 stamp in a block of 4.
 Individual stamps from the block are being bought on eBay for up to £6.50.

-I have two of these.
+I have only one of these.
 Remember - check the comments before putting your name down to make sure they are still available.
 I will process requests in the order they are received but not always immediately - I am not checking every five minutes!
 If two other people have already asked, by all means put your name down, but if those are successful your comment will not be published, nor answered as there is no way of doing so.

-C. 1948 Olympic Games reproduction pack £7 plus £1 UK postage
+C. 1948 Olympic Games reproduction pack £7 plus £1 UK postage - SOLD

 D. Ephemera mixed bag, pick and choose - Free to blog followers!

 D3. - British Postal Order Gift Card (undated).
 Designed to hold a standard postal order of the time in the same way as Book Tokens and Store Gift Cards, for sending through the post.
-[Three available.]
+[Two available.]

 D4. - Telephone Stamp Card issued by Post Office Telecommunications in 1979, before British Telecom - and I thought Busby was a BT mascot.
 Inside there's room for up to 20 Telephone stamps and this too could be used as a gift card to a friend or relative.
 Telephone Stamps could only be used to pay for telephone charges which, at the time, you could pay in cash at the PO counter.
 [2 available]